Apply Online for a Storage Heater Grant or a Boiler Grant from the Affordable Warmth Scheme

 How long will the Affordable Warmth Scheme last?

 The Affordable Warmth Scheme started in January 2013 and the second phase of it was due to end on 31st March 2017.
-The ECO Scheme has been extended for a period of 18 months from 1st April 2017 as part of a transitional arrangement.
-This will give time to consult of an extended ECO Scheme which is expected to run for a further 4 years after this.
+The ECO Scheme was extended for a period of 18 months from 1st April 2017 as part of a transitional arrangement.
+ECO was then further extended to March 2022 but with a greater emphasis on tackling fuel poverty.

 How are Storage Heater Grants and Boiler Grants Calculated?